MiczFlor/RPi-Jukebox-RFID/components/gpio_control/README.md

   * `rising`.
 Trigegrs only if the GPIO voltage goes up.
   * `both`.
 Triggers in both cases.
 * **bouncetime**: This is a setting of the GPIO library to limit bouncing effects during button usage.
 Default is `500` ms.
-* **antibouncehack**: Despite the integrated bounce reduction of the GPIO library some users may notice false triggers of their buttons (e.g. unrequested / double actions when releasing the button.
+* **antibouncehack**: Despite the integrated bounce reduction of the GPIO library some users may notice false triggers of their buttons (e.g. unrequested / double actions when releasing the button).
 If you encounter such problems, try setting this setting to `True` to activate an additional countermeasure.

 Note: If you prefer, you may also use `Type: SimpleButton` instead of `Type: Button` - this makes no difference.